vuejs/apollo/packages/docs/src/guide-composable/query.md

 ) : [])
 ```

-But we can eliminate the conditional completly if we pass a default value as the 2nd parameter of `useResult`:
+But we can eliminate the conditional entirely if we pass a default value as the 2nd parameter of `useResult`:

 ```js{1,3,5}
 const users = useResult(result, []) // Defaults to an empty array